 The Clanton family and their ranch hands of Tombstone, Arizona, were a loosely organized gang of outlaws who operated along the Mexican border, stealing cattle, robbing stagecoaches, ambushing teamsters, and committing murder.
 They were known as the Clanton Gang or The Cowboys.

 Finneas Clanton – Son of Ike Clanton and member of the Clanton Gang.
 Although not as active an outlaw as his brothers, he did serve a prison sentence for cattle rustling.

-William “Billy” Clanton (1862-1881) — Born in Hamilton County, Texas, Billy moved with his family to Fort Bowie, Arizona in 1865.
-The next year, the family moved once again to San Buena Ventura, California and somewhere along the line, Billy’s mother, Mariah Kelso Clanton died leaving Newman “Old Man” Clanton with four boys and two girls to care for.
-For the next decade, they move several times before finally settling down near Charleston, Arizona in 1877.
-Not long afterward, the Clantons began to be known as cattle rustlers, horse thieves and road agents who often ambushed unsuspecting travelers.
+William “Billy” Clanton (1862-1881) — Born in Hamilton County, Texas, Billy moved with his family to Fort Bowie, Arizona, in 1865.
+The next year, the family moved once again to San Buena Ventura, California, and somewhere along the line, Billy’s mother, Mariah Kelso Clanton, died leaving Newman “Old Man” Clanton with four boys and two girls to care for.
+For the next decade, they move several times before finally settling down near Charleston, Arizona, in 1877.
+Not long afterward, the Clantons began to be known as cattle rustlers, horse thieves, and road agents who often ambushed unsuspecting travelers.
 Billy soon became involved in the ongoing feud with the Earps in Tombstone and was involved in the Gunfight at the O.K.
 Corral on October 26, 1881.
-On that fateful day, Billy Clanton, along with Frank and Tom McLowery were killed and later buried at the Boothill Graveyard in Tombstone, Arizona.
+On that fateful day, Billy Clanton and Frank and Tom McLowery were killed and later buried at the Boothill Graveyard in Tombstone, Arizona.